Atmospheric Science

 About Atmospheric Science at UW

-Since its inception in 1965, airborne research at the University of Wyoming has flourished, creating an extraordinary program under the Department of Atmospheric Science that continues to thrive to this day.
+Since its inception in 1965, airborne research at UW has flourished, creating an extraordinary program under the Department of Atmospheric Science that continues to thrive to this day.
 Supported by a team of highly qualified faculty, state-of-the-art facilities and cutting-edge research, students enrolled in our atmospheric graduate programs are getting a one-of-a-kind education.

 Our graduate students have access to top-notch resources and research experiences, setting our atmospheric science degrees apart as one of the best in the country.
 Students will collaborate with a major professor specializing in one of the diverse research areas within the department.